-In his Shulchan Aruch, the Alter Rebbe states 10: "During the times of the Beis Hamikdash the early Sages instituted that the laws of each festival should be explained to the public starting thirty days prior to the festival.
-Therefore, they would begin teaching the laws of Shavuos from the fifth of Iyar onward.
+15) beginning of Hilchos Pesach of Shavuos from the fifth of Iyar onward.
 Since each person living in Eretz Yisrael was obligated to bring three offerings (olas re'iyah, shalmei chagigah, and shalmei simchah) on each festival and each sacrifice has to be free of any blemish or other disqualification, the Sages instituted this practice of publicly explaining the laws of the festivals thirty days in advance to remind the people of the festival so that they do not forget to prepare animals that are fit for offering.
 They then had a full thirty days to prepare."

-PREPARING FOR MATAN TORAH

-In the days preceding Shavuos, we should prepare ourselves in all the ways the Jews originally prepared themselves for receiving the Torah.
-The Rebbe infers this directive from the detailed citation of the Alter Rebbe11: "From Rosh Chodesh Sivan Moshe began preparing the Jews for Matan Torah..."12
+PREPARING FOR MATAN TORAH In the days preceding Shavuos, we should prepare ourselves in the ways the Jews originally prepared themselves for receiving the Torah.
+The Rebbe infers this directive from the detailed citation of the Alter Rebbell.
+"From Rosh Chodesh Sivan Moshe began preparing the Jews for Matan Torah..."17 In the list of the Rebbe's innovations brought in the beginning of the Hayom Yom, one from 5748 (1988) calls for the study of the maamar from Torah Or in Parshas Yisro, entitled Bachodesh Hashlishi, in the days leading up to Shavuos.
+For a list of references from books of Chassidus on the speciality of Rosh Chodesh Sivan, see the footnote on this topic in the Hebrew section of the guide.
+PREPARING EACH DAY In a public letter the Rebbe writes: